 Make sure you pick a boot with a good sole that suits the waters you fish.
 Felt provides the best grip but is slowly being banned around the world as it transports algae that destroy fly waters.
 Anglers are now choosing rubbery soles instead for this purpose and they still provided excellent traction.

-You can check out our full post here on Which States Have Banned Felt Sole Wading Boots? for more information.
+You can check out our full post here on where are felt wading boots banned for more information.

 Wading boots take ages to dry in my experience whereas waders take about 30 minutes.
 If you can find a pair of boots that you like that also dry quickly, then grab them.
 It makes life so much more convenient and instead of carrying soaking boots home with you after a weekend of fishing, they might at least be semi-dry and a lot lighter.